-However, to cope with depression after cheating on someone it’s necessary for you to identify and accept your feelings.
-If you’re wondering, “Do cheaters get depressed?”, then that question that may stop you from acknowledging your dark thoughts and feelings of sadness.
+To cope with depression after cheating on someone, it’s necessary for you to identify and accept your feelings.
+If you’re wondering “Do cheaters get depressed?” or “Is it possible for cheaters to experience depressive feelings after infidelity?”, understand that such questions of self-doubt may stop you from acknowledging your dark thoughts and feelings of sadness.

-While answering the question, ‘Do cheaters get depressed?’
-Joie tells us, “Yes, they do.
+So, we asked Joie, “Do cheaters get depressed?”
+She said, “Yes, they do.
 When they are cheating, they feel attracted to a new person and at that point, the old person’s flaws are prominent in their mind.
-Later the situation changes and the old person does something positive that the new person could never do.
+Later, the situation changes and the old person does something positive that the new person could never do.
 Or the new person does something negative that the old person would never even dream of doing.
-At these times, the cheater feels bad for cheating and may feel bad for having submitted to a momentary lapse of reason.”
+During these times, the cheater feels bad for cheating and having submitted to a momentary lapse of reason.”

 4. Avoid getting ensnared in that ‘guilt-trap’

 When you cheat on someone you love, the feelings of regret and guilt overpower your ability to think.
 Acknowledging that you have made a mistake could be the right thing to do in a situation like this.
-However, getting trapped in a constant state of guilt and shame is not good for your mental health.
+However, getting trapped in a constant state of guilt and shame is not good for your mental health and overall well-being.

 Being stuck in the moment and replaying the events in your head is not going to help you.
 To overcome the overwhelming feeling of regret, you need to calm down.
 Usually, when people recognize their mistakes, they tend to see the situation irrationally.
-They cannot believe they are capable of something like this and end up believing that they can never do anything good ever again.
+They are angry or shocked that they are capable of something like this, and end up believing that they can never do anything good ever again.

-To explain how guilt can do more harm than good, Joie explains, “Guilt may make one feel incapable of being good or doing anything good, ever.
+While explaining how guilt can do more harm than good, Joie says, “Guilt may make one feel incapable of being good or doing anything good, ever.
 This should never be the case and one needs to understand that people’s actions are dependent on circumstances.
 So, one should never let oneself seep into depression.
 This happens very often and is not healthy.”

 5. Reach out